 We’re able to graph this for you in our model!
 Initially, the model will show you how much money and carbon you’ll be able to save with solar panels, but if you change tabs from “Electricity” to “Heating” you’re able to see the impact of different types of insulation.
 Before you’re shown this new view, you’ll be asked to enter a few more details about your property than you were initially asked to enter.
 In total, entering information shouldn’t take you more than a few minutes.

 As you can see, our model allows you to select different types of insulation and display the impact on your monthly heating spend.
 Our model is free to use and without obligation, so why not have a play around?

-If you’re interested in other ways of greening your house, you can also have a look at our other Green Guides.
+If you’re interested in other ways of greening your house, you can also have a look at our other Green Guides - we'd suggest starting off with our complete solar panel guide which covers everything you would need to know.
 We also have a Guru FAQ section if you’re particularly interested in learning more about solar panels.